Custom Search

 Origin

 Although not common in the U.S., this breed has a long history of service to man.
-His rather uncertain heritage centers around Europe and its gun dogs of long ago.
+The breed is known as Italy's all-purpose hunting dog.
+Some say it is a cross between White Mastiff, French Griffon and the coarse-haired Italian Setter, bred with the dogs that were left by Greek traders and others from the Adriatic coast.
+However this is not proven and the dog's rather uncertain heritage centers around Europe and its gun dogs of long ago.
 Whether he was the basis for bringing forth other gun breeds, or whether they simply sprang from common stock is not known.
 Like all Italian breeds it is ancient.
-In Renaissance Italy a pointer with wiry hair was already present and reached us with much difficulty, due to extraneous crossbreedings performed heedlessly.
+In Renaissance Italy a pointer with wiry hair was already present.
 After 1950 the breed was reconstructed by a few great breeders.
-Its innate merits are its sense of smell, setting, retrieving, recovering, and the close ties it has with the hunter.
+The dogs have a great sense of smell, setting, retrieving, recovering, and very close ties with the hunter.
 The breed has excelled as a pointer and retriever for centuries.
 Today he is still a popular hunting dog in other countries, as well as a pet.
-The United States seem to be at last discovering this versatile dog.
+The AKC recognized the Spinone Italiano in 2000.

 Group